theblockstalk/upgradeable-proxy/README.md

    - You can add new storage variables, however, these new variables cannot be used in **any** of the contract's pre-existing functions.
 They can be used in any new function.
    - **Note:** a workaround for this would be to create another [separate] contract with new state variable which can be called by the new contract.
 The initial upgradeable contract would have to have a pre-existing address in place so that this could be used to point to such a separate smart contract...
    - **TODO:** test workaround as stated above
-2. Change the order of state variables in the upgraded smart contracts
+2. Change the order of previously defined state variables in the next version upgraded smart contracts
    - See contract _DoubleUintV2_
-3. Declare any variables with initialized values.
-Declare any constant state variables keyword.
+3. Declare any variables with initialized values `uint variable1 = 8`.
+This includes declare any constant state variables `uint constant variable1 = 8`.
-   - See contract _UintInherited_
    - **Note:** state variables must be initialized using the intialize() function.
+   - See contract _UintInitialize_

 If you find a way to do any of the above, please send [me](https://twitter.com/theblockstalk) or the team at [Indorse](https://twitter.com/joinindorse) a message, or submit an issue or PR to this repo.